 Risk Factors and Prevention:

-Large and giant breed dogs with deep, narrow chests are more prone to developing GDV – these include great Great Danes, some Setter breeds, Weimaraners and Saint Bernards.
+Large and giant breed dogs with deep, narrow chests are more prone to developing GDV – these include great Great Danes, some setter breeds like, Weimaraner, and Saint Bernard.
 The cause of this condition is unknown and there has been extensive research and debate about key contributing factors – everything from the elevation of the dog’s food bowl to psychological stressors.

 But because this condition starts in the stomach – let’s start by looking at what is being put in the stomach.

-Most commercial dog foods contain a high content of ferment-able carbohydrates like corn, rice, and wheat.
-Not only do dogs not require these kinds of carbohydrates in their diet, this fermentation produces extra gas during digestion which is not good for any dog – especially one predisposed to GDV.
-Look into a low carb food that will naturally help cut out the extra gas.
+Most commercial dog foods contain a high content of fermentable carbohydrates like corn, rice, and wheat.
+Not only do dogs not require these kinds of carbohydrates in their diet, but this fermentation also produces extra gas during digestion which is not good for any dog – especially one predisposed to GDV.
+Look into a low-carb food that will naturally help cut out the extra gas.

-The fact is – even if every good idea is implemented, it’s possible that this condition can still strike.
+The fact is – even if every good idea is implemented, there is a possibility that this condition can still occur.
 Does this mean we should just throw up our hands and wait for the inevitable?
-Absolutely not.
-Be educated and proactive about bloat and GDV.
+No, but be educated and proactive about bloat and GDV.
 The more you know, the better the chance your dog will survive or even avoid this awful experience.

-Renown nutritionist, Linda Arndt, affectionately known as the “Great Dane Lady“, promotes a supplemental regimen called a “Core 4” philosophy.
-As a part of all diets for this large breed, she recommends these 4 parts: 1.
+Renown canine nutritionist, Linda Arndt, affectionately known as the “Great Dane Lady“, promoted a supplemental regimen for large breeds prone to dog bloat, called a “Core 4” philosophy.
+As a part of all diets for this large breed, she recommended 4 parts: 1.
 Dietary Enzymes (NZYMES Granules).
 2. Digestive Enzymes & 3.
 Probiotics (Nzymes Bac-Pak Plus).
 4. pH enhancement (Nzymes Ox-E-Drops).
 We have taken her recommendations and created a simple kit – seen below.